NewEvolution/theonequiz/README.md

 }

 function luke() {
-  var answer = "0"; // internal to luke
+  var answer = "0"; // defined internal to luke
   greg(answer);     // but passed to greg
 }

 function greg(answer) {
-  var answer = "666";         // internal to greg but...
-  console.log( this.answer ); // this refers to where the call was made and...
+  var answer = "666";         // defined internal to greg but... console.log( this.answer ); // 'this' refers to where the call was made and...
 }

 steve(); // Call happens here! - global scope